seedstack/feign-addon/index.md

 * `baseUrl` is this only mandatory option.
 * `encoder` and `decoder` let you configure how your data is transformed when sent and received, respectively.
+* `errorDecoder` let you define a custom injectable errorDecoder related to this API for request error handling.
+(See [https://github.com/OpenFeign/feign#error-handling](https://github.com/OpenFeign/feign#error-handling) )
 * `logger` let you choose which logger to use to log the requests.
 * `logLevel` is an enum (`NONE`, `BASIC`, `HEADERS`, `FULL`).
 * `hystrixWrapper` is an enum (`AUTO`, `ENABLED`, `DISABLED`).
 Feign comes with Hystrix circuit-breaker support. `DISABLED` disables this functionality. `ENABLED` tells Feign to wrap all requests in Hystrix mechanism, but the lib Hystrix must be in the classpath of your project. `AUTO` mode will scan the classpath and if Hystrix is present, will wrap requests with it.
 * `fallback` takes a fully qualified class name and is only relevant when Hystrix is used.
 The fallback class must implement your API interface and will be used to return default values in case the requests are in error.

 ## Authentication